Poikilos/integratoredu/README.md

 see LICENSE file for license

 ## Developer Notes

+### Coding choices
+* Uses JSON.parse(JSON.stringify(x)) to copy object x and ensure no references to properties are copied to the new object

 ### Caching
 "dat" is the cache object.
 It contains named year objects.